 Both of these collections are on microfilm in the Reference Room and are self-serve.
 The newspaper reels are filed in alphabetical order by community, and then by title.
-Consult the online listing for our holdings of Newspapers on Microfilm or the holdings binder in the Reference Room to locate a particular title or community.
-The Archives does not hold 20th century

-Vancouver and Victoria daily newspapers, with the exception of the Colonist (1858-1939) and the Vancouver Sun (1989-2011).
-They are available, however, at university and public libraries.
-A searchable digital copy of the British Colonist 1858-1920, is available at www.britishcolonist.ca/
+See the Library webpage for the link to our holdings of microfilmed newspapers, or the holdings binder in the Reference Room to locate a particular title or community.
+The Archives does not hold 20th century Vancouver and Victoria daily newspapers, with the exception of the Colonist (1858-1939) and the Vancouver Sun (1989-2011).
+They are available at university and public libraries.
+See www.britishcolonist.ca/ for a searchable digital copy of the British Colonist 1858-1950.